brandonfredericksen/monsters-rolodex/README.md

-# monsters-rolodex
+# Monsters Rolodex
-React project for a basic search and filter application
+React.js project that provides a basic search and filter application that utilizes proper component breakdowns and state management.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts